yaliang123/semantic-kernel/samples/apps/copilot-chat-app/README.md

 # Copilot Chat Sample Application

+Edited by Yanzhong Liang

 > This sample is for educational purposes only and is not recommended for production deployments.

 # About Copilot Chat

 This sample allows you to build your own integrated large language model chat copilot.
 This is an enriched intelligence app, with multiple dynamic components including command messages, user intent, and memories.
+It is based on client-server model.

 The chat prompt and response will evolve as the conversation between the user and the application proceeds.
 This chat experience is orchestrated with Semantic Kernel and a Copilot Chat skill containing numerous